unoplatform/uno/doc/articles/uno-community-toolkit.md

 - **[For WCT version 8.x](xref:Uno.Development.CommunityToolkit.v8):** The `SettingsCard` control, but the same steps can be followed for **other\*** Windows Community Toolkit components supported out of the box.
 - **[For WCT version 7.x](xref:Uno.Development.CommunityToolkit.v7):** The `DataGrid` control, but the same steps can be followed for **other\*** Uno ported Windows Community Toolkit components.
+- **[For DataGrid WCT version 7.x + WCT version 8.x](xref:Uno.Development.CommunityToolkit.DataGridv7Andv8):** Instructions on how to set up the `DataGrid` control with WCT version 7.x alongside using WCT version 8.x for other components.

 **\* See the [non-Windows platform compatibility](#non-windows-platform-compatibility) section below for more details.**